Esri/maritime-charting-sample-scripts/S57 To GIS/README.md

 ![App](tool.png)

-5. For the Input Directory, browse to the location of the cells(s) you want to import
+5. For the **Input Directory**, browse to the location of the cells(s) you want to import
 Note: The cells in the input directory can be in either the US or International exchange set format, or they can simply be contained under the Input Directory in no particular structure.
-6. For the Target Workspace, browse to the location of the geodatabase you want to import into.
+6. For the **Target Workspace**, browse to the location of the geodatabase you want to import into.
-7. For Map Document, choose a template map document for visualizing the output.
+7. For **Map Document**, choose a template map document for visualizing the output.
 8. Click OK
 The cells are imported, the data is symbolized, and the map document is resourced and zoomed to the target workspace data.